gaiustwy/mysentry/README.md

 # MySentry

 **MySentry** is an AI-driven video analytics surveillance system designed to offer affordable and privacy-focused security.
 Built with Flask, this application leverages OpenCV for motion detection and the YOLOv8 model for object recognition.
-MySentry processes live video streams, detects motion, identifies objects, and sends email alerts with detailed information and images.
-By using open-source tools and local storage, MySentry ensures that user data remains secure and private, with no need for additional hardware.
+MySentry processes live video feeds, detects motion, identifies objects, and sends email alerts with detailed information and images.
+By using open-source tools and local storage, MySentry ensures that user data remains secure and private, with no need for buying additional hardware.

 ## Features

 - **Motion Detection**: Detects motion in real-time using OpenCV's background subtraction method.
-- **Object Recognition**: Identifies objects in the detected motion using the YOLOv8 model.
+- **Object Recognition**: Identifies objects in the motion detection events using the YOLOv8 model.
 - **Email Alerts**: Sends email notifications with detected object details and attached images.
-- **Video Recording**: Records video clips of detected motion and saves image previews and metadata.
 - **Exclusion Zones**: Configurable zones where motion detection is ignored.
-- **Web Dashboard**: A user-friendly interface for monitoring video feeds, managing clips, configuring settings, and viewing motion detection status.
+- **Web Dashboard**: A user-friendly interface for monitoring video feeds, managing clips, configuring settings, and playback motion detection clips.

 ## Installation